Location: Wooster Science Building, Room 202

 Web address: www.newpaltz.edu/geology

 The Department of Geological Sciences offers both undergraduate and masters degree programs.
 Through formal courses, field work, and research projects, the students develop an awareness of the geological processes that shape our planet, and their impact on society and the environment.
 The undergraduate major in geology offers concentrations in both General Geology and Environmental Geoscience.

-Elementary education and secondary education degrees in Earth Science are offered at both the undergraduate and masters levels.
+Elementary education and secondary education concentrations in Earth Science are offered at both the undergraduate and masters levels.
 These programs are described under the School of Education listings.
 An undergraduate degree in Environmental Geochemical Science, also offered by this department, has a separate listing.
 A minor in geology is available for those majoring in other fields.

-Transfer students should complete as many of the cognate requirements as possible before entering New Paltz.
+Transfer students should complete as many of the cognate requirements as possible before entering SUNY New Paltz.
 Ideally, one year each of college chemistry, physics, and calculus should be completed in addition to a one year laboratory sequence in geology (physical and historical geology).

 Students must earn a grade of C- or better in all courses required for the geology major or minor.

 Honor's Research is for students who wish to conduct a specialized research project at the undergraduate level.
 Students who plan on obtaining an M.A. or Ph.D. are advised to enroll in this course if they satisfy the prerequisites.
-Honor's Research is a very good means of letting the student, as well as faculty at New Paltz and other schools, identify whether or not he or she is suited for graduate work.
+Honor's Research is a very good means of letting the student, as well as faculty at SUNY New Paltz and other schools, identify whether or not he or she is suited for graduate work.

 In order to enroll in Honor's Research (GLG491) a student must maintain a cumulative average of at least 3.00, and be recommended by a geology faculty sponsor and the department chair.
 Guidelines for research projects are available in the department office, and should be carefully read prior to meeting with the department chair to discuss the program.